ckilb/product-designer-docs/customizations/index.md

 - While it's quite possible to do deep customizations using this approach it can be tricky sometimes.
 If you need deeper ways of customization or prefer a cleaner way this approach may not be the right for you.

->> Read more about post compilation customizations [here](/customizations/post-compilation.html).
+Read more about monkey patching [here](/customizations/monkey-patching.html).

-## Source code plugin customizations
+## Source code plugins 🔌

 This is the recommended way if you want to deeply change the core logic of the designer using a clean approach and without risking too many compatibility issues with future versions of the designer.